Dilation and Curettage (D and C)

-Also known as a D&C procedure, dilation and curettage is a procedure used to remove the fetus after a miscarriage, stop the bleeding and prevent infection to the mother.
-The main goal of treatment during and after a miscarriage occurs is oftentimes to prevent hemorrhaging and/or infection.
+Also known as a D & C procedure, dilation and curettage is the procedure used to remove the fetus after a miscarriage, stop the bleeding, and prevent infection in the mother.
+The goal of treatment during and after a miscarriage is to prevent hemorrhaging and infection.
 After a miscarriage your body will either expel the remaining tissue or it won’t.
-If it doesn’t, a D&C procedure is likely to happen next.
+If it doesn’t, a D & C procedure is likely to be necessary.

-The D stands for dilation and means enlarging, while the C stands for curettage and means scraping.
-Combined, the procedure involves enlarging the entrance of the uterus so that enough room is available for a thin, sharp instrument to come in and scrape away the lining of the uterus and take tissue samples.
-It’s a minor surgery that is performed routinely in hospitals, surgery centers and clinics.
+The D stands for dilation, which means enlarging.
+The C stands for curettage, which means scraping.
+The procedure involves enlarging the entrance of the uterus to make room for a thin, sharp instrument to scrape away the lining of the uterus and take tissue samples.
+It’s a minor surgery that is performed routinely in hospitals, surgery centers, and clinics.

-Twenty years ago this procedure wasn’t available to women who had a miscarriage.
-Instead, doctors performed hysterectomies to complete the removal of the uterus/womb.
-Nowadays it’s more common to happen after a miscarriage occurs after the first 13 weeks of pregnancy, after an incomplete miscarriage, and even after a normal, healthy, full-term delivery when the uterus has not pushed out all of the fetal or placental tissue.
+Twenty years ago this procedure wasn’t available to women who’d had a miscarriage.
+Instead, doctors performed hysterectomies to completely remove the uterus.
+Nowadays the dilation and curettage procedure is common in cases where a miscarriage occurs after the first 13 weeks of pregnancy, after an incomplete miscarriage, or even after a normal, healthy, full-term delivery when the uterus has not pushed out all the fetal or placental tissue.
 If tissue is left behind after birth, it can cause bleeding that could be life-threatening.

-Doctors are not as quick these days to perform this procedure since there are new advances in diagnosis, non-surgical hormonal therapies and anti-hormonal therapies.
-When your doctor says he/she will perform the D&C it’s because there is either a pelvic infection, a blood clotting disorder, or if there is some sort of serious medical problem such as heart disease that would make anesthesia risky.
+Doctors are not as quick these days to perform this procedure, due to advances in non-surgical hormonal therapies and anti-hormonal therapies.
+Your doctor will only perform a dilation and curettage if there is a pelvic infection, a blood clotting disorder, or some other sort of serious medical problem.

 There are unfortunately risks involved with this procedure, including: